JacksonO123/simulationjs/README.md

-Simulationjs is an html canvas framework for simplifying graphical objects and animations.
+Simulationjs is a very basic html canvas framework for simplifying simple graphical objects and animations.